 American and Italian soprano, Juliet Petrus, is recognized for her effortless coloratura and is steadily making her mark as a versatile and captivating performer in the world of recital, concert and opera.

-She was recently invited to sing at Pritzker Pavilion at Millennium Park in Chicago as part of the Great Lakes Music Festival 'Friend Lasts Forever' concert, celebrating the connection between Chinese and American music.
+The 2019-2020 Season marks an exciting return to the operatic stage for Juliet, introducing Aricie in Hippolyte et Aricie by Rameau (Ensemble OrQuesta, Grimeborn Festival 2019, Arcola Theatre, London) and Blondchen in Die Entführung aus dem Serail (Bühne Baden, Baden bei Wien, Austria) into her repertoire.
+She also revisits the Queen of the Night at the Hamburger Kammeroper.
+Ms Petrus recently performed the role of Gilda in concert in Shanghai, China, at the M Glam Performance space, as well as Carmina Burana with the Alabama Symphony and Maestro Carlos Izcaray.
+Juliet was recently invited to sing at Pritzker Pavilion at Millennium Park in Chicago as part of the Great Lakes Music Festival 'Friend Lasts Forever' concert, celebrating the connection between Chinese and American music.
 Juliet made her second appearance at Alice Tully Hall, Lincoln Center, as part of the 2018 Asian Cultural Symphony Fall concert.
 In 2018, she began a six-year solo tour of China, in addition to her numerous appearances on Chinese TV.
-Later this season, she will debut the role of Rosina in Barbiere di Siviglia with M Glam Shanghai.
+Later this season, she will debut the role of Rosina in Il Barbiere di Siviglia with M Glam Shanghai.

 In recent seasons, she made her debut with the Bach Society of St. Louis singing the Soprano I solos in Mozart’s C-minor Mass, after having previously performed the Soprano II solos with the International Chamber Artists in Chicago.

-Ms. Petrus is in high demand in the United States and China as one of the few Western interpreters of Chinese music.
+Ms. Petrus is in high demand in the United States and China as the leading Western interpreter of contemporary Chinese vocal music.
 She spent the summers of 2011 and 2012 with the acclaimed iSing Beijing program (now iSing International) working with famed Metropolitan-Opera bass, Hao Jiang Tian, and making her National Center for the Performing Arts debut in Beijing.
 This also led to her Lincoln Center and Carnegie Hall debuts in 2013, as well as a tour of the US and Paris, France.
 In 2014, she made her Shanghai solo recital debut with a concert of Chinese repertoire with pianist, Fugen Wei.
 She also recently returned as a guest artist with iSing International making her concert debuts in Hangzhou and Suzhou.
 She recently made her Chicago Symphony Orchestra Hall debut, and in summer of 2015, she made her solo debut with the Shanghai Symphony, under the baton of Yu Long.
 In fall of 2015, she released her first solo CD, A Great Distance: A Collection of Chinese and American Art Song, with pianist, Lydia Qiu.